MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/appmanagement/app-management-api.md

                   "Reader"
               ]
 }

-When using Type:“Application” the aadTenantId must not be used.

 ```

+When using `Type:"Application"`, the `aadTenantId` must not be used.

 #### Example Response